Miscellaneous

 WARNING!
 No special care is taken about race conditions, so the user has to ensure that the outputs of algorithms are not accessed simultaneously.

-Matlab, on the other hand, doesn’t support executing external libraries in multithreaded environments, so the only option is much less lightweight process-based concurrent execution.
-The simplest approach is to just start several copies of Matlab in batch mode.
+WARNING!
+MATLAB doesn’t support executing external libraries in multithreaded environments, so the only option is much less lightweight process-based concurrent execution.
+The simplest approach is to just start several copies of MATLAB in batch mode.

 Masks